 SECTION 4A: Should a person be summoned to testify in front of the Congressional Government Oversight Committee, they must appear at the next session they are available to attend.
 The citizen that is summoned must be notified 7 days prior to the next session, before attendance is compelled.
 If said citizen has a legal inactivity notice, the summon is void until 7 days have passed at the end of the legal inactivity notice.
 The person summoned to testify must be given a minimum of 7 days to receive the notice, after that, should they not appear, they shall be charged with “Failure to appear in front of a Congressional Committee” and will be prosecuted accordingly.

-SECTION 4B: Should the Courts find any user guilty of “Failure to appear in front of a Congressional Committee”, they will spend 10 hours in a State penitentiary.
+SECTION 4B: Should the Courts find any user guilty of “Failure to appear in front of a Congressional Committee”, they will spend a minimum of 1 hour, and a maximum of 5 hours, in a State penitentiary.

 SECTION 5: The Legislative and Judicial Branches of the State of Firestone shall enforce this legislation.

 SECTION 6: This legislation shall go into effect immediately.
-All laws in conflict with this legislation are hereby declared null and void.
+All proposals and/or laws in conflict with this legislation are hereby declared null and void.